Palacio de Iturbide

 Templo de San Francisco

-Half a block past the pedestrian corridor Gante stands the amazing Casa de Azulejos .
-Dating from 1596, it was built for the Condes...
+Past the pedestrian corridor Gante stands the amazing Casa de los Azulejos.
+Dating from 1596, it was built for the Condes (Counts) del...

-Built for colonial nobility, in 1821 this became the residence of General Agustín Iturbide, a hero of the struggle for independence who was proclaimed emperor here in 1822.
+Built for colonial nobility, in 1821 this became the residence of General Agustín Iturbide, a Mexican independence hero who was proclaimed emperor here in 1822.
 (He abdicated less than a year later, after General Santa Anna announced the birth of a republic.)
-Now known as the Museo Palacio Cultural Banamex, it hosts exhibits drawn from the bank’s vast Mexican art collection.
+It hosts exhibits drawn from the bank’s vast art collection.